Not So Dark After All: Greek Designs from the Dark Ages

 In this canvas, Bartolomé Esteban Murillo placed a cartouche with an inscription in Latin that translates as, “The beauty that you admire in renowned painting originated in shadow.”

-As we can see, Pliny the Elder did not offer any name nor concrete story regarding the discovery.
-In fact, he admitted that various cultures claimed the deed without certainty as to who actually did it first.
+As we can see, Pliny the Elder did not offer any name or concrete story regarding the discovery.
+He admitted that various cultures claimed the deed without certainty as to who did it first.
 Then why do people talk about Dibutades?
 For her story, we have to go beyond this chapter.

 Indeed, it’s not until we read the chapter on clay modeling that we finally meet the lovers.
 As he was tracing the origins of clay modeling, Pliny the Elder mentioned the famous Corinthian maid.
 He did not name the woman, but her father was a potter called Butades.
 As a result, she commonly appears as Dibutades.

 “She was in love with a youth, and when he was leaving the country, she traced the outline of the shadow which his face cast on the wall by lamplight.
 Her father filled in the outline with clay and made a model; this he dried and baked with the rest of his pottery, and we hear that it was preserved in the temple of the Nymphs until Mummius overthrew Corinth.”